 HIPAA Administrative Safeguards

 Administrative Safeguards cover the policies, training, procedures, and human aspects of HIPAA compliance.
-These are the non-technical parts—the things people do and the documentation proving they did them.
-Many organizations invest heavily in technical controls like encryption and firewalls but then fail on administrative safeguards because they didn't bother documenting anything or didn't train anyone.
+These are the non-technical parts — the things people do and the documentation proving they did them.
+Organizations invest heavily in technical controls like encryption and firewalls but then fail on administrative safeguards because they didn't document anything or didn't train anyone.
 An employee with full access to patient data systems but no security training is a compliance liability.
 A security policy written but never read by anyone is not actually a control.
 A change management process that exists only in someone's head is not a documented safeguard.
-Administrative safeguards are where most organizations fail audits not because they don't care about security but because they confuse "we do this" with "we have documented policies that people have been trained on and actually follow."
-Understanding what administrative safeguards entail helps you build a compliance program that will actually survive an audit.
+Administrative safeguards are where most organizations fail audits — not because they don't care about security but because they confuse "we do this" with "we have documented policies that people have been trained on and actually follow."
+Understanding what administrative safeguards entail helps you build a compliance program that will survive an audit.

 Workforce Security: Access Based on Job Function

-Workforce security means managing who has access to systems and data based on their role and need for that access.
+Workforce security means managing who has access to systems and data based on their role and need — and failures here account for 23% of HIPAA breach investigations according to HHS OCR data.
 This starts during the hiring process and continues through employment changes and termination.
-It sounds straightforward, but many organizations do this poorly.

 During onboarding, the organization should explicitly determine what systems and data the new employee needs access to based on their specific job function.
 A clinician needs EHR access, patient scheduling access, and clinical records.
 A billing clerk needs billing system access and patient demographic information.
 A human resources staff member doesn't need clinical system access at all.
 Access should be granted explicitly based on documented job requirements, not based on "let's give them access to everything and we can figure out what they need later" or "everyone in this department needs the same access."